vishvAsa/notes/arthaH/health/_index.md

 "Health is the most important asset you have - but it's an invisible asset, only becoming apparent when you start losing it. ...
 Good health is the functioning of all systems; ill health only needs one thing to go wrong - hence our lives are inevitably 'doomed to failure'. ..
 Of course it is good to retain strength and muscle mass in older age."

-### वयः
+### Age, fitness, strength
 - "Youth is health more so than strength.
-The strong 50yr old is 'healthy' in one metric but silent risk is increasing.
+The strong 50yr old is 'healthy' in one metric but **silent risk** is increasing.
 This is why big powerlifters can die instantly."
+- "I don't believe a superfit 60yr old can ever be as healthy as the average teenager.
+But they can be 'fitter' - so we have to define the **difference between fitness and health**."

 ### maargaH
 - "Realise that the condition of youth is the prime expression of health - Do things to recreate youth.
 It isn't a single metric - Don't mistake one marker of health for a decisive marker against disease."